This summer, StatsBomb is celebrating a special anniversary: 10 years since the site was formed and the first blog post was published.

 What are you most excited about in the future for football analytics?

-We’ll be back later this week with more from the StatsBomb Originals series.
+Our sincere thanks to Bobby for giving up his time to share his experiences with us.
+We’ll be back next week with more from the StatsBomb Originals series.